leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 </phpunit>
 ```

-But now, I can execute the integration tests against a different webserver very easily, and without the need to modify any config file.
+But now, I can also execute the integration tests against any of the other webservers very easily, and without having to modify any config file.
 For instance, once I have the InstaWP instance URL and admin credentials, I can execute the integration tests by doing:

 ```bash
 $ INTEGRATION_TESTS_WEBSERVER_DOMAIN=bobo-green-star.instawp.xyz \